nkratzke/dartsnake/README.md

 Dartsnake is the Dart implementation of the famous Snake game.
-You can play a live version [here][].
+You can play a live version [here][dartsnake-live].

 It can be deployed as a [docker][docker] container like this: